Montana-Media-Arts/441-web-tech-Spring2019-course/modules/week-6/_posts/2002-01-01-local-storage.md

 </html>
 ```

-You may notice that I need to first change the JSON object to a string before I stored it in local storage.
-Then, when I got it out of local storage since it's formatted correctly, I could parse it back into a JSON object.
+You may notice that I needed to first change the JSON object to a string before I stored it in local storage.
+Then, when I got it out of local storage since it's formatted correctly, I parsed it back into a JSON object.

+Again, the **stringify** and **parse** functions come from the JSON class.
+Cool huh?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/X-3_05yBklQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>